Friedrich482/mooncode-vscode-extension/README.md

-# mooncode README
+# MoonCode README

-This is the README for your extension "mooncode".
+This is the README for your extension "MoonCode".
 After writing up a brief description, we recommend including the following sections.

 ## Features